matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 ### New push rule condition: `related_event_match`

-Notifications for relation based features need to distinguish, what type of relation was used and potentially match on the content of the related-to event.
+Notifications for relation based features need to distinguish what type of relation was used and potentially match on the content of the related-to event.

 To do that we introduce a new type of condition: `related_event_match`.
 This is